skypjack/entt/README.md

 The requirements below are mandatory to compile the tests and to extract the
 documentation:

-* CMake version 3.2 or later.
+* `CMake` version 3.2 or later.
-* Doxygen version 1.8 or later.
+* `Doxygen` version 1.8 or later.

+Alternatively, `Bazel` is also supported as a build system (credits to [@zaucy](https://github.com/zaucy) who introduced what's required via [#291](https://github.com/skypjack/entt/pull/291) and offered to maintain it).
+Please refer to the pull request for more details.<br/>
+In the documentation below I'll still refer to `CMake`, this being the official build system of the library.

 If you are looking for a C++14 version of `EnTT`, check out the git tag `cpp14`.